 Solution epics below the portfolio epic threshold are captured as BSIs, while those above the threshold are captured as PSIs.

 Business agility requires that the portfolio make the best possible investment decisions for both in-progress and new epics (Figure 6).
-Accordingly, in-progress epics, whose remaining costs are above the threshold, are included in the PSIs to ensure continued investment is still justified given current market conditions and learning.
-If new or better opportunities arise, the investment for in-progress epics can be reduced or stopped.
+Accordingly, in-progress epics whose remaining costs are above the threshold are included in the PSIs to ensure continued investment is justified, given current market conditions and learning.
+If new or better opportunities arise, the investment in in-progress epics can be reduced or stopped.
 Previous investments from a prior budgeting period are sunk costs and ignored by LPM during decision-making.

 Any budgeting process must establish the time horizon of the budgeting period.
 As noted earlier, value stream budgets are typically updated twice annually (about every two PIs).
 Since epics typically span PIs, it rarely fits within a specific budgeting period (Figure 7).
 Accordingly, each PB event should only allocate a portion of the epic’s cost likely to be incurred in the upcoming budgeting period.

 For an epic that has not yet started, it generally doesn’t make sense to budget for the entire estimated implementation cost until the MVP hypothesis has been proven.
 It may or may not be proven; even if it is, some of the planned investment may continue outside the current budget period.
 As development proceeds, the estimated implementation cost is refined based on learning from the MVP.
 Accordingly, LPM only budgets the epic’s investment expected to be incurred in the upcoming budget.